ibm-cloud-docs/discovery-data/query-concepts.md

 #### Filter aggregations
 {: #filter-aggregations}

-This example aggregation returns the number of articles that are found in collection of articles about Pittsburgh and how many of those results have a `positive`, `negative`, or `neutral` sentiment.
+This example aggregation returns the number of articles that are found in a collection of articles about Pittsburgh and how many of those results have a `positive`, `negative`, or `neutral` sentiment.

 - `filter(enriched_text.entities.text:"Pittsburgh").term(enriched_text.sentiment.document.label,count:3)`